xieyuheng/study/README.md

 # cicada

-A dependently typed language and proof assistant
+A dependently typed language and proof assistant.
-- with **fulfilling type system**, in which partially fulfilled data can be used as type
+- with **fulfilling type system**, in which partially fulfilled data can be used as type.
-- compile to human readable javascript, and maintain all type information at runtime (do not erase type information)
+- compile to human readable javascript, and maintain all type information at runtime (do not erase type information).
-- literal programming support by markdown, to help proof writers write proofs for human
+- literal programming support by markdown, to help proof writers write proofs for human.

 ## Also Contains